 Email viruses contain malicious code sent through email messages.
 People can get an email virus by clicking on a link or opening an attachment infected with the virus.
+Email is the main entry for bad actors to get into an organization and cause a data breach.
+This can be costly, especially when it is a HIPAA email situation.

 Nowadays, email viruses are often linked with phishing attacks.
 Malware and spam can appear to come from a trusted source, making it harder for victims to identify.
 Once a victim is infected, a virus can spread to the victim’s contact list.
+Keep your HIPAA email safe and learn the facts about infected email.

 Although email viruses are still real threats, you will not download a virus by opening and replying to an infected email, as long as the malicious link or attachment in the email remains unopened.
 The vulnerabilities and security holes that previously made infected emails dangerous to open have been patched due to software updates with browsers, operating systems, and email clients.